grackle-project/grackle/doc/source/Integration.rst

 Care has been taken while designing the CMake build-system to ensure that the ``Grackle::Grackle`` CMake target looks and acts the same regardless of whether it was produced with this strategy (embedding Grackle into your simulation code's build system) or imported via ``find_package`` (as discussed :ref:`here <cmake_grackle_linking>`).
 In both cases, the target provides the same custom properties to describe information about the build.
 See the :ref:`section <cmake_grackle_linking>` about ``find_package`` for more details.

+Additionally, information about the :ref:`grdata cli tool <manage-data-files>` tool that is created and built alongside this version of Grackle is exposed via the ``Grackle::grcli`` executable target.

 .. rubric:: Footnotes